 Other things like large branches, soil, stones and rubble shouldn’t be put in your green bin, but your garden waste can easily be turned into a homemade compost box that you can use in your garden.

-All you need to do is put your dry garden waste into a box along with some cardboard or paper, and watch as it breaks down into natural compost.
+Composting could help you with Garden waste removal, all you need to do is put your dry garden waste into a box along with some cardboard or paper, and watch as it breaks down into natural compost.

 Not only is this a great way of increasing your recycling, it gives you a project to work on at home that can be beneficial for the environment, and your garden.